sznjzy/Dead-Ideas/ideas/bore.md

 Sure, you can blame yourself for being lazy, but this is far too common to be your fault alone.
 Why can't we have a non-linear storage medium that doesn't require you to create a tree-like folder system to keep the files.
 I soon started having a large "Dumpyard" folder and relied heavily on search to find out important documents.
 As it turns out, searching the file system isn't the smoothest experience.

-Bore is a blob store where you simply dump your file, add labels, an optional description to make it easier to search, and whatever give it whatever long name you wish.
+Bore is a blob store where you simply dump your file, add labels, an optional description to make it easier to search, and whatever long name you wish.

 ## How